Muttrah: Port Sultan Qaboos

+History

+In early 1871, Muttrah witnessed the end of Imam Azzan bin Qais, who had been the Imam of Oman between 1868 and 1871.
+Bin Qaid had deposed his cousin, Salim bin Thuwaini, and declared a short-lived Ibadi imamate in Oman.
+He fought and lost against Salim's uncle, Sayyid Turki bin Said, at the Battle of Dhank in October 1879, before being killed in battle at Muttrah in January 1871.

 In popular culture

 Muttrah is also a map in a popular Battlefield 2 mod, Project Reality.
 It was also featured on The Amazing Race in the eighth episode of its 17th season.